adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 The **Run** button has received a **Device** label, but there are several simulator options.
 You should only use **Device** if you have signed up for the Apple Developer Program.
-Pick one of the simulator options like the **iPhone 6 iOS 9.3** simulator, then click on it to run the simulator.
+Pick one of the simulator options like the **iPhone 6 iOS 9.3** simulator, then Click it to run the simulator.
 Before long, you should see the following:

 ![iOS Simulator Runtime Error][img21]